SaveTheAles/cyber.py/README.md

 <br/>

 # Usage Examples
-Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
+Bostrom SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
 The following examples are provided to help you get started.
-Use cases and functionalities of the Terra SDK are not limited to the following examples and can be found in full <a href="https://terra-money.github.io/terra.py/index.html">here</a>.
+Use cases and functionalities of the Bostrom SDK are not limited to the following examples and can be found in full <a href="https://bostrom-money.github.io/bostrom.py/index.html">here</a>.

-In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
-This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Terra LCD node.):
+In order to interact with the Bostrom blockchain, you'll need a connection to a Bostrom node.
+This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Bostrom LCD node.):

 ```
->>> from terra_sdk.client.lcd import LCDClient
+>>> from bostrom_sdk.client.lcd import LCDClient
->>> terra = LCDClient(chain_id="columbus-5", url="https://lcd.terra.dev")
+>>> bostrom = LCDClient(chain_id="space-pussy-1", url="https://lcd.space-pussy-1.cybernode.ai/")
 ```

 ## Getting Blockchain Information

-Once properly configured, the `LCDClient` instance will allow you to interact with the Terra blockchain.
+Once properly configured, the `LCDClient` instance will allow you to interact with the Bostrom blockchain.
 Try getting the latest block height:

 ```
->>> terra.tendermint.block_info()['block']['header']['height']
+>>> bostrom.tendermint.block_info()['block']['header']['height']
 ```

 `'1687543'`